How to book a campsite for every style — from parks to RVs to people’s backyards

 LaSondra Price, an REI camping and backpacking instructor, also references campsite reviews on TripAdvisor, looking both at the most recent entries and ones from the same time the year before, to see what the weather was like and pack accordingly.

-Since park reservations are highly sought after, Zander Buteux, head of organic growth for VacationRenter, marks upcoming permit date releases on his calendar and books sites months in advance.
+Since park reservations are highly sought after, Zander Buteux, head of organic growth for VacationRenter, marks coming permit date releases on his calendar and books sites months in advance.

 “Campsites are worth their weight in gold in many locations,” said Buteux, who has driven more than 17,000 miles in camper vans himself.